postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk.md

 ## Viewing data in Splunk

-As soon as your monitor runs, the data will start flowing into Splunk.
+When your monitor runs, the data starts flowing into Splunk.

 ### Viewing data in a list